fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 ## 3. Fact Claims Protocol

-The `fact graph` describes how fact claims are represented as linked data serialized in JSON-LD format.
+The `fact web` describes how fact claims are represented as linked data serialized in JSON-LD format.

 JSON-LD provides a lightweight and flexible means to express semantic information in a structured and easily understandable manner.

 ### 3.1 Metholody

-This RFC proposes a methodology for leveraging the InterPlanetary File System (IPFS), Linked Data (JSON-LD), and Smart Contracts to construct a trusted network of fact graphs.
+This RFC proposes a methodology for leveraging the InterPlanetary File System (IPFS), Linked Data (JSON-LD), and Smart Contracts to construct a trusted network of fact webs.

 Through the use of JSON-LD, we ensure semantic interoperability and compatibility, enabling machine-readable representation and interpretation of fact claims.
 Additionally, Smart Contracts provide governance mechanisms for managing the lifecycle of fact claims, ensuring transparency, and enforcing trust among participants.